Cultural Heritage

 More than a destination — the Cultural Heritage Centre is a living experience.
 Walk with us through the creative heart of East Africa.

-Curated stories of African artistry, exclusive collection previews, and invitations to cultural events at the Centre.
+Receive curated stories of African artistry, exclusive previews of new collections, and invitations to cultural events at the Heritage Centre.